1980 San Diego Chargers season: Week 2: vs. Oakland Raiders

 Oakland attempted field goals on their first three possessions, but Chris Bahr only converted one of them, while Benirschke made a club-record 52-yarder; it was 3–3 midway through the 2nd quarter.
 Clarence Williams then lost a fumble in his own territory, but Horn recovered a mishandled snap a play later to win possession back.
-Following an exchange of punts, San Diego reached a 2nd and goal from the Oakland 4, and Jefferson made a spectacular one-handed touchdown catch with 48 seconds left in the half.
-That proved to be enough time for the Raiders, who moved from their own 18 to the Charger 48, from where Dan Pastorini found Cliff Branch for the touchdown that tied the game at 10–10 with 6 seconds on the clock.
+Following an exchange of punts, San Diego reached a 2nd and goal from the Oakland 4-yard line, and Jefferson made a spectacular one-handed touchdown catch with 48 seconds left in the half.
+That proved to be enough time for the Raiders, who moved from their own 18-yard line to the Charger 48-yard line, from where Dan Pastorini found Cliff Branch for the touchdown that tied the game at 10–10 with 6 seconds on the clock.

 Fouts committed turnovers on five of the Chargers' seventeen 3rd-quarter plays.
 He lost a fumble that was run back for a Raiders touchdown and threw four interceptions, three in Oakland territory to end scoring chances and a fourth which set up a field goal try for Bahr.
 Bahr's kick was no good from 53 yards, and Clarence Williams gained 35 yards on the next four plays, setting up Winslow's touchdown.
-Oakland responded quickly, reaching a 1st and 10 at the Charger 19 before Edwards intercepted Pastorini.
+Oakland responded quickly, reaching a 1st and 10 at the Chargers 19-yard line before Edwards intercepted Pastorini.
 San Diego then drove 80 yards in 12 plays, including a 22-yard completion from Fouts to Winslow and a 4-yard touchdown run from Williams with 2:00 on the clock.
-Trailing 24–17, Oakland reached a 1st and 10 from the San Diego 16, from where Pastorini threw two incompletions before Gary Johnson sacked him for a loss of 7 and temporarily knocked him out of the game.
+Trailing 24–17, Oakland reached a 1st and 10 from the San Diego 16-yard line, from where Pastorini threw two incompletions before Gary Johnson sacked him for a loss of 7 and temporarily knocked him out of the game.
 Backup Jim Plunkett was then sacked by Johnson on 4th down, but the apparent game-clinching play was nullified by a penalty, and Plunkett threw the game-tying touchdown a play later.
 With 33 seconds on the clock, there was still time for Fouts to connect on three straight passes, giving Benirschke a chance to make a field goal from 51 yards out.
 The kick missed short and right, sending the game into overtime.